CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 All in all, the Sette’s speed, programmability, and incredibly low retention make it an attractive choice for home grinding.
 Additional features like its adjustable portafilter catch for hands-free grinding, hopper stopper, and easy to access burrs help to round out the user experience.
 As far as downsides are concerned, the Sette is made mostly of plastic and is fairly loud while grinding.
 Something else worth mentioning is that the Sette 270 is more of a Musketeer than a Zoro in that the Sette series of grinders also features the more entry level and fully stepped Sette 30 AP, and the weight based Sette 270Wi (in case you’re interested in some grinders that aren’t on this list).
 Regardless of its intended purpose, the Baratza Sette 270 is one of the best choices around if you’re looking for a featureful home espresso grinder.

 As discussed above, micrometric grind adjustment allows for incredibly precise changes to your grind size.
 However, unlike the BB005, the Mignon’s adjustment works a bit differently.
-Similar to other Eureka grinders like the Atom and the Zenith, the Mignon’s grind adjustment key doesn’t directly move the burrs, but instead raises and lowers the motor inside of the grinder which in turn raises and lowers the bottom burr.
+Similar to other Eureka grinders like the Atom and the Zenith, the Mignon’s grind adjustment key doesn’t directly move the burrs, but instead raises and lowers a shaft inside the motor which in turn raises and lowers the bottom burr.
 This unique solution not only provides incredible control over adjustment but also allows the Mignon to retain your grind settings when you remove the top burr for cleaning.

-To start grinding on the Mignon Instantaneo, a portafilter activated switch underneath the grinding chute can be used to start and stop the motor.
+To start grinding on the Mignon Silenzio, a portafilter activated switch underneath the grinding chute can be used to start and stop the motor.
 Using a button on the bottom right hand side of the grinder, you can set the operating mode to either “manual” or “timed” dispensing.
 In manual mode you start and stop the grinder manually, grinding exactly as much coffee as you want.
-In timed mode, the analog dial can be used to set automatic dispensing time between 1 - 14 seconds.
-To pause a timed cycle, you can press the switch again to stop grinding mid cycle.
+In timed mode, the analog dial can be used to set automatic dispensing time between 1 - 14 seconds, after which the Silenzio stops grinding.

 From an aesthetic standpoint, the Mignon is one of the best looking grinders on this list.
 As a commercial grinder manufacturer, Eureka pays close attention to visual details as many of their grinders wind up on the bar of a cafe.
-The Mignon’s body is made from powder coated aluminum, with chromed accents and sloping leg supports that frame the grinding chute, helping to contain any stray grinds that escape the portafilter while grinding.
+The Mignon’s body is made from powder coated aluminum, with a chromed top panel and grinds chute.
+Two legs on the front of the grinder from a small space to help catch stray grinds.

-The Mignon Instantaneo was the grinder that launched Eureka for us.
+The Mignon Silenzio helped to redefine the Eureka line for us.
 Its compactness and price make its incredibly accessible choice to anyone looking for a good-looking and high-performing grinder.
-While it might not be our first recommendation, our customers paired it with prosumers just as readily as entry level machines.
-Some things to be aware of are that the Mignon’s smaller burrs (50mm) and smaller motor limit its grinding speed to about 0.8g - 1.2g per second when grinding for espresso.
-As a result, at the max timed setting the grinder will dispense about 16.8g of coffee.
-Grinding is also fairly noisy compared to some of the pricier options from Eureka, and grinds may clump a bit at finer settings.
-Apart from that, the Mignon Instantaneo is a cute and capable grinder that easily fits into most kitchens and budgets.
+While it might not be our first recommendation, our customers pair it with prosumers just as readily as entry level machines.
+Some things to be aware of are that the Mignon’s smaller burrs (50mm) and smaller motor limit its grinding speed to about 1.2g - 1.6g per second when grinding for espresso.
+That said, at max grinding duration, the Silenzio can dispense roughly 22g in a single cycle.
+Grinding noise is significantly reduced compared to similarly priced grinders from other manufacturers, though grinds may clump a bit at finer settings.
+Apart from that, the Mignon Silenzio is a cute and capable grinder that easily fits into most kitchens and budgets.

 The Baratza Vario is a great grinder.
 It has been for a long time and it was once a commonly recommended grinder to pair with prosumer espresso machines.
 As commercial grinder manufacturers like Ceado and Eureka came into prominence among home users, the Vario took a back seat to bigger burrs and bigger motors.
 Eventually, the advent of the Sette took the world of home espresso by storm and the Vario was overshadowed by its ingenious, albeit unconventional sibling.
 However, the Vario more than deserves a spot on this list.
 It’s something of a “Once and Future King” of all-purpose coffee grinding, and yes, all-purpose includes espresso.